Jaysenlestari/JaysenLestari.github.io/_posts/heroCTF/2025-12-23-heroctfv9-full-forensics.md

 This challenge was especially enjoyable due to how closely it mirrors a real-world DFIR investigation.
 Each stage required correlating evidence across multiple data sources, reinforcing the importance of methodical analysis over isolated exploitation techniques.

-Huge credit to the challenge author and the /assets/heroCTF team for designing this scenario.
+Huge credit to the challenge author and the heroCTF team for designing this scenario.